KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Summer Fun for My Nieces

-In keeping with my plan to do more random, fun things for my nieces, I supported their hobbies.
+In keeping with my plan to do more random, fun things for my nieces, I supported their hobbies:
-* Lemonade stand donation (proceeds went to gymanstics)
+* Lemonade stand donation (proceeds went to gymnastics)
 * Gymnastics fundraiser donation
 * Gymnastics inflatable mat
 * Sewing supplies money